Faculty of Humanities

 ‘Roses, Regicides, Reformation’ – how England turned on itself in the 14th century in a civil war and even questioned its own central beliefs.
 (The Tudor Dynasty and Religious Change)

 ‘Fire and Fury’ – a study of how Stuart England erupted with the Gunpowder Plot, headed for war between Parliament and the Crown and faced challenges from plague, religious persecution and superstition.

-‘Slavery’ – a study of the trans-Atlantic slave trade and the story of the black people of the Americas through to freedom.
+‘Slavery’ – a significant issue in world history’.
+A study of the trans-Atlantic slave trade and the story of the black people of the Americas through to freedom.

 ‘Lessons from History’ – a study of the Holocaust, that focuses on the need for tolerance and understanding in society and History’s role in our education.

 Year 9 Programme of Study

 ‘Mighty Manchester’ - ideas, political power, industry and empire: Britain 1745-1901.
 How our city evolved during the Industrial Revolution and it’s place within Britain ‘the workshop of the world’.
 We examine the links between Manchester’s success story and its links to the trans-Atlantic slave-trade and consequences for those who not just spun and wove cotton but picked it, in the southern states of America.

 ‘A Challenging World’ - The challenge for Britain Europe and the wider world (1901 to the present day).
 A study of Britain at the turn of the twentieth century and the challenges faced by women seeking equality with men through to the horrors of industrialised warfare in WW1.

 Year 10 and 11